Knowledge Utilization and Exchange

 Lavis, John N., Dave Robertson, Jennifer M. Woodside, Christopher B. McLeod, and Julia Abelson.
 2003.
 How can research organizations more effectively transfer research knowledge to decision makers?
 Milbank Quarterly 81.2: 221–248.

 Macoubrie, Jane, and Courtney Harrison.
 2013.
-Office of Planning, Research and Evaluation, Administration for Children and Families, U.S. Department of Health and Human Services.
-Human Services Research Dissemination: What Works?
-OPRE Report 2013–09, Washington, DC.
+Human services research dissemination: What works?
+OPRE Report 2013–09.
+Washington, DC: Office of Planning, Research, and Evaluation, Administration for Children and Families, US Department of Health and Human Services.

-This interdisciplinary literature review is part of the US Department of Health and Human Services, Administration for Children and Families’ efforts to understand and identify evidence for what works to effectively disseminate knowledge in the context of complex human services environments, including public health.
+This interdisciplinary literature review is part of the efforts of the US Department of Health and Human Services, Administration for Children and Families, to understand and identify evidence for what works to effectively disseminate knowledge in the context of complex human services environments, including public health.
 Dissemination is characterized as an intentional communication process that should be accompanied with channels and tactics.
 The review concludes with seven solutions for improved dissemination of human services research.

 Mitton, Craig, Carol E. Adair, Emily McKenzie, Scott B. Patten, and Brenda Waye Perry.
 2007.
 Knowledge transfer and exchange: Review and synthesis of the literature.
 Milbank Quarterly 85.4: 729–768.

 Synthesizes evidence on knowledge translation and exchange in health policy.
 While primarily focused on health care, findings appear relevant and transferable to public health.
-Authors identify facilitators and barriers at individual and organizational levels, with several related to communication, time or timing of research relative to policy needs.
+The authors identify facilitators and barriers at individual and organizational levels, with several related to communication, time, or timing of research relative to policy needs.
 The review also summarizes interactive strategies to support knowledge translation and exchange.